A Practice Apart

 Why Dr. Portnoy

-Dr. Portnoy has practiced as a Double Board Certified Facial Plastic Surgeon and Head and Neck Surgeon in New York, NY since 1993, Dr. Portnoy will be transitioning to warmer skies.
+Having practiced as a Double Board Certified Facial Plastic Surgeon and Head and Neck Surgeon in New York, NY since 1993, Dr. Portnoy will be transitioning to warmer skies.
 A graduate of Brandeis University and The George Washington University School of Medicine, he specializes in Rhinoplasty, Facial Plastic and Reconstructive Surgery.
 He’s honed a masterful touch that improves function and appearance so breathing comes easy.
 Look for us in Miami, FL in the fall of 2021.

 Ask a Question